TrumLxrd/assistant-web/README.md

 # 🎯 Assistant Attendance System

 ## Overview
 A premium, GPS‑based attendance tracking system for educational assistants.
-It features real‑time location validation, a sleek admin dashboard, and a PWA assistant interface.
+It features real‑time location validation, a sleek admin dashboard, and a PWA assistant interface..

 ---